-Historically, only the very wealthy engaged in generation-skipping planning.
-It is now common for families of individuals and couples with more modest anticipated estates also to benefit from this type of planning.
-Initially, many do not engage in generation-skipping planning because of the incorrect belief that assets must pass directly to grandchildren to the exclusion of children.
-However, it is possible with proper planning to derive the tax benefits of generation-skipping planning and provide children with access to and control over their shares of the estate.
+Historically, only the very wealthy engaged in generation-skipping estate planning.
+Families and individuals who do not think of themselves as "very wealthy," however, also can reap significant benefits from this type of planning.
+Some might hesitate based on the incorrect assumption that assets must pass directly to grandchildren to the exclusion of children.
+Proper planning, however, can allow an individual or family to achieve the desired tax benefits of generation-skipping planning and provide children with access to and control over their shares of the estate.
 Such planning actually results in skipping tax for a generation or more and thus is more properly called "generation-sharing."

 Generally speaking, the Internal Revenue Code imposes a transfer tax at each family generation.
-If an asset passes from a parent to a child, and then from the child to a grandchild, estate tax is imposed in both the parent's and the child's estates.
-If a parent passes the asset directly or indirectly to the grandchild in order to bypass the child’s estate, this transfer avoids estate tax in the estate of the child, but potentially is subject to another transfer tax, known as the generation-skipping transfer tax ("GSTT").
-This GSTT is particularly onerous because it is imposed in addition to the estate tax incurred in the parent’s estate and is assessed at a flat 45% rate.
+If an asset passes from a parent to a child and then from the child to a grandchild, estate tax is imposed in the estates of both the parents and the child.
+If a parent passes the asset directly or indirectly to the grandchild to bypass the child’s estate, this transfer avoids estate tax in the estate of the child but potentially is subject to another transfer tax known as the generation-skipping transfer tax ("GST Tax").
+The GST Tax is particularly onerous because it is imposed in addition to the estate tax incurred in the parent’s estate and is assessed at a flat 45% rate.
 It also applies to lifetime gifts to grandchildren.
-As a result, when the GSTT applies, it may result in more than 60% of the assets passing to the grandchild being consumed in estate taxes and generation-skipping taxes.
+As a result, when the GST Tax applies, it may result in more than 75% of the assets passing to the grandchild being consumed in gift or estate tax and GST tax.

 Lifetime gifts are perhaps the ideal use of GST exemption, especially when the exemption is at such historical highs.
 These gifts may take the form of transfers to trusts that, like the testamentary trusts summarized above, are created first to benefit the donor’s children during their lifetimes.
 The assets later can pass after that child's death in further trust for the child's own children (the grantor's grandchildren) or for more remote issue.
-Once the gift is made and the GST exemption is applied to the trust, the trust remains exempt from further estate tax or generation-skipping tax for the remainder of the trust’s existence.
+Once the gift is made and the donor's GST exemption is applied to this type of trust, the trust will avoid estate tax or GST Tax for the remainder of the trust’s existence.
 Thus, all post-gift income and appreciation on the gifted assets will escape further transfer taxes, compounding the initial benefits of the parent's tax planning.

 For further information regarding the issues described above, please contact a member of the Trusts & Estates practice.